michaellomuscio/PersonalityStudy/README.md

 # PersonalityStudy
-This data was collected as part of a personality study cunducted by my Advanced Statistics students.
+This data was collected as part of a personality study conducted by my Advanced Statistics students.

 The variables are described below,